MyPortugalHoliday.com

 Monte de São Bartolomeu

-From the top, the entire Nazaré region is visible, including the curve of the bay, the Sítio headland, and the vast Atlantic horizon.
-Late afternoon light is particularly good here for photography.
-It offers a quiet alternative to the busier viewpoints in the town centre.
+From the top, the entire Nazaré region opens up beneath you: the curve of the bay, the Sítio headland, and the vast Atlantic horizon stretching west.
+It is a quiet alternative to the busier viewpoints in the town centre, and on most visits I have had the summit largely to myself.

 Seca do Peixe (Fish Drying Area)